YoussefAlkent/YoussefAlkent/README.md

 ✨ From crafting **microservices** to designing intuitive **user experiences**, I love creating projects that merge functionality with elegance.
 📚 Currently exploring **AI/ML** applications and **system design**, with a focus on **scalability** and **performance optimization**.
+🤖 Currently working on CLAII!, the Command Line Artificial Intelligence Interface

 ---